The Angel on the High Street

 Hannah was called many things

-strange and pregnant times throughout the land
+exciting yet profoundly uneasy times throughout the land

 the king’s head recently severed